 - 3. Bicycle tracks shall be wider than 2m, except where topographic conditions or other special reasons do not permit such provision, in such cases the width can be reduced to 1.5m. - 4.
 Where on-street facilities are provided on the bicycle tracks, the road width shall be determined in consideration of clearances as specified in Article 12. - Bicycle track width shall be determined in consideration of bicycle traffic conditions on roads. - Bicycle/pedestrian track width shall be wider than 4m for roads with higher pedestrian traffic volume and wider than 3m for other roads. - 3.
-Where a sidewalk is crossing a bridge or underpass (hereinafter referred to as "pedestrian crossing bridge") or on-street facilities are provided, the bicycle/pedestrian track width shall be increased by 3m where a pedestrian crossing bridge is to be constructed, 2m where a roofed bench is to be installed, 1.5m where a row of trees is to be planted, 1m where a bench is installed or 0.5m in other cases, respectively to the values given in the preceding paragraph.
+Where pedestrian bridges or pedestrian underpasses (hereinafter referred to as "pedestrian bridges etc.") or on-street facilities are provided, the bicycle/pedestrian track width shall be increased by 3m where pedestrian bridges etc. are to be constructed, 2m where a roofed bench is to be installed, 1.5m where a row of trees is to be planted, 1m where a bench is installed or 0.5m in other cases, respectively to the values given in the preceding paragraph.
 The requirements as specified above shall be applied except for Type 3 Class 5 roads where topographic conditions or other special reasons do not permit such provisions.